flyingcircusio/fc-nixos-testing/doc/src/external_net.rst

 ~~~~~

 The external network gateway contains also provisions to interconnect the local
 RG with a remote network via VxLAN_.
-Contact the :ref:`support` for details.
+Contact the support for details.

 mosh
 ~~~~